© BrunoPress

 - The film takes place during the American Civil War, which resulted in victory for the Union Army.
 While concerned about the outcome of the conflict, Lincoln was waging another battle with Washington, attempting to amend the Constitution in order to abolish slavery.

-The 'Indiana Jones' franchise - The action adventure film series starring Harrison Ford with Spielberg at the helm began in 1981 with 'Raiders of the Lost Ark.'
-Three more movies followed, the most recent being 'Indiana Jones and the Kingdom of the Crystal Skull' (2008).
+The 'Indiana Jones' franchise - The action-adventure film series starring Harrison Ford with Spielberg at the helm began in 1981 with 'Raiders of the Lost Ark.'
+Three more movies followed, the most recent being 'Indiana Jones and the Dial of Destiny' (2023), where Spielberg served as an executive producer.

-The 'Indiana Jones' franchise - The escapades of the crafty, risk-taking archaeologist are set to recommence soon.
-The film will be released in 2022, with Ford reprising his heroic role.
+The 'Indiana Jones' franchise - The escapades of the crafty, risk-taking archaeologist were back again.
+The film was released in 2023, with Ford reprising his heroic role.

 'Jaws' (1975) - The film that catapulted Spielberg into Hollywood's stratosphere.